openscope/openscope/documentation/airport-guides/ksjc.md

 #### San Carlos SQL
 *17 nmi northwest of SJC*

 A popular GA hub with a flight school, FBOs, and the Hiller air museum.
-The SFO class B airspace was modified in the 2010s to accomodate GA traffic in the reagion, mostly from SQL.
+The SFO class B airspace was modified in the 2010s to accomodate GA traffic in the region, mostly from SQL.

 #### Moffett Federal Airfield NUQ
 *7 nmi northwest of SJC*